morganstanley/hobbes/doc/en/introduction/domain.rst

 Two things are important:

    * The ability to construct and compile a decision tree for a given stock
-   * The ability to quickly recompile it when given new constraints
+   * The ability to quickly change the behaviour when given new constraints

-Both the dynamic portion (operands to function calls and control flow statements; e.g. the stock's price) *and* the static portion (the operations themselves) must be changeable.
+Both the dynamic portion (the operands to function calls and control flow statements; e.g. the stock's price) *and* the static portion (the operations themselves) must be changeable.

 In particular: in-process, compiled logic allows the processor to maximise efficiency by filling an instruction and data pipeline, thus enjoying the benefits of mechanical sympathy.
 The output of the Hobbes compiler lives in a critical trading path where it sees a very large proportion of daily US equities trades.